digitalocean/container-blueprints/DOKS-hardening/snyk.md

 - In case of kustomize based projects it's best to render the final manifest in order to capture and scan everything (including remote resources).
 On the other hand, it can be hard to identify which Kubernetes resource needs to be patched.
 This is due to the fact that the resulting manifest file is comprised of all resources to be applied.
 This is how kustomize works - it gathers all configuration fragments from each overlay and applies them over a base to build the final compound.
 - You can also tell Snyk to scan the entire folder where you keep your kustomize configurations.
 This way, it's easier to identify what resource needs to be fixed in your repository.
 Remote resources used by kustomize need to be fixed upstream.
 Also, Kubernetes secrets and ConfigMaps generated via kustomize are not captured.

-How do you fail the pipeline if a certain security compliance level is not met ?
+How do you fail the pipeline if a certain security compliance level is not met?

 Snyk CLI provides a flag named `--severity-threshold` for this purpose.
 This flag correlates with the overall severity level computed after each scan.
 In case of Snyk, the severity level takes one of the following values: **low**, **medium**, **high**, or **critical** You can fail or pass the pipeline based on the severity level value and stop application deployment if conditions are not met.